 - Then, click the green dot at the start of the next route.
 Once connected, the second route will turn red to indicate it is part of the first route.

 - Now your routes are combined into one route.
 Now, let's save this as a new route.
 Click Save in the left side panel.

 - To avoid overwriting your existing route, choose Save as New.
 This creates the combined route into a new route on the system.

 Tips for Combining Routes:

 - Make it easier to find each successive route by adding numerics such as "Grand Tour Day 01, Grand Tour Day 02" or "01 Astoria to Portland, 02 Portland to The Dalles".

 - Routes should end relatively close to where the next route starts.
 The further away the two points are going to be the more automatic routing there will be to take place between them.

-- Newly created routes may take up to 30 minutes to by indexed and may not show up in the ADD ADDITIONAL ROUTE box until after the index is complete.
+- Newly created routes may take up to 30 minutes to be indexed and may not show up in the Add Additional Route box until after the index is complete.

 - Zoom in closely to the point where two routes will meet to be certain you can click the green dot and not just place a new section on the first route.

-- To change the start point on a loop, open the route in the Route Planner and right click at the place you wish your new route to start.
+- To change the start point on a loop, open the route in the Route Planner and right click along the route at the point you want your new route to start.

 - Choose Make Route Start Here.